Yufan2023/Video_Recommender/README.md

 - In Scikit-learn, tweak the Random Forest parameters (e.g., n_estimators, max_depth).
 - In TensorFlow, modify the neural network architecture (e.g., number of layers, neurons, or epochs).

+## 8. License
+This project is licensed under the MIT License.